persio-a/DATATHON_2/README.md

-# Datathlon 2
+# Datathon 2

 **Objective** : "study loss and predict which teachers will abandon.
-Loss is defined as the fact a school that decided to adopt a specific material from “Ediciones SM” during 2018 school year, cancel it in 2019." *(predict churn for 2019)*
+Loss is defined as the fact a school that decided to adopt a specific material from *Ediciones SM* during 2018 school year, cancel it in 2019." *(predict churn for 2019)*

 ## Structure of File